Skip to content

 Self-serving bias

 In this bias, we attribute our wins to our intrinsic characteristics, and our failures to other people or things outside of our control.
-If we swerve our car to avoid debris, we consider ourselves to be skilled drivers.
+If we swerve to avoid debris, we consider ourselves to be skilled drivers.
 If we are unable to avoid the debris, it’s more likely that we will blame the debris or the width of the road rather than our own skills.

 Hostile attribution bias

 This form of bias describes a common tendency to interpret other people’s actions as hostile, rather than neutral or benign.
 In our example of being cut off by another driver, let’s imagine there is no debris in the road.
 We may assume that the driver cut us off on purpose, which can lead to road rage instances.
-It’s possible that the other driver didn’t even see us, or has an emergency of some sort.
+It’s possible that the other driver didn’t even see us, or had an emergency of some sort.

 Just exploring two to three other causes of a challenging situation puts you in a position to counteract your own attribution bias.